Elmoderador/Elmoderador/README.md

 - Improve my AI development skills.
 - Continue learning cybersecurity.
 - Contribute to the developer community.
-- Reach 5000 stars to get on the Developers Program
+- If you find any of my projects useful, consider leaving a star!
+It helps me get closer to the GitHub Developer Program.

 ---